 - The examiners must be made aware of the expectation to provide the report within two months.

 - The examiners should not have been involved with the project and should not have recently (within 5 years) published or closely collaborated with the candidate or members of the supervisory panelb.
-For further information on Conflict of Interest in HDR examinations, view the in depth PDF (113KB).

 - All examiners should be experts in the topic of the thesis (or in different aspects of an interdisciplinary or multi-faceted thesis).